-One study focused on the way people think and act versus an approach based on Alcoholics Anonymous, aiming to motivate the person to develop a desire to stop using drugs or alcohol.
+One study focused on the way people think and act versus an approach based on Alcoholics Anonymous.
+It aimed to motivate the person to develop a desire to stop using drugs or alcohol.

-Three studies looked at a counselling style for helping people to explore and resolve doubts about changing their behaviour (group, individual and intensive formats), versus education, or less intensive counselling, or assessment-only.
+Three studies looked at a counselling style for helping people to explore and resolve doubts about changing their behaviour (group, individual and intensive formats).
+Their controls were education, or less intensive counselling, or assessment-only.

-Two Irish studies and one Swiss You should be homogeneous in the description of the studies; I suggest to not identify these two studies by the country where they were conducted. study looked at practices that aimed to identify an alcohol problem and motivate the person to do something about it versus usual treatment.
+Two Irish studies and one Swiss study looked at practices that aimed to identify an alcohol problem and motivate the person to do something about it versus usual treatment.